jgorman/rails_ubuntu/README.md

 Attributes: `db_type` (postgres | mysql)

-Set `db_type` to "postgres" or "mysql" to call the appropriate recipe.
+Set `db_type` to 'postgres' or 'mysql' to call the appropriate recipe.
 If `db_type` is not set, skip database setup.